David Andrews (ice hockey): Career

 In 2001, Andrews led one of the largest expansion efforts in professional sports, bringing nine new cities into the AHL including six from the folding International Hockey League.
 In 2015, Andrews managed the process of relocating five AHL franchises to California, allowing for the creation of a Pacific Division to better meet the needs of western-based NHL organizations.
-The Pacific Division has since grown to include teams in Tucson, Arizona; Loveland, Colorado; Henderson, Nevada; and, in 2022, Palm Desert, California.
+The Pacific Division has since grown to include teams in Tucson, Arizona; Loveland, Colorado; Henderson, Nevada; Abbotsford, British Columbia; Calgary, Alberta; and Palm Desert, California.

-League attendance has climbed dramatically, more than doubling from 2.9 million in the final season before his term began in 1994 to more than 7 million annually.
+League attendance climbed dramatically, more than doubling from 2.9 million in the final season before his term began in 1994 to more than 7 million annually.
 The league also grew its television presence airing on national networks such as Sportsnet, CBC, TSN, NHL Network, ESPN2, and CBS Sports Network, as well as on satellite radio and the internet through live video streaming.
 The All-Star Classic was also re-introduced in 1995 after a 35-year absence, and Andrews coordinated the unique 2014 event that saw the AHL's best host renowned Swedish club team Färjestad BK.

-Andrews has contributed to the growth of hockey by playing a leadership role in rules innovations — such as hybrid icing and 4-on-4 and later 3-on-3 overtime play — and player safety initiatives.
+Andrews contributed to the growth of hockey by playing a leadership role in rules innovations — such as hybrid icing and 4-on-4 and later 3-on-3 overtime play — and player safety initiatives.
 The AHL has instituted safety standards relative to head checking and checking from behind; introduced mandatory visors for all skaters; and provided a safer environment for its players by adopting a modified schedule that reduced the number of games played, increased the length of the playing calendar and eliminated sequences of teams playing four games in five days.

-On the business front, Andrews has grown corporate and broadcast partnerships to new levels, built strong platforms for the league’s special events such as the All-Star Classic and Calder Cup Finals, and has overseen dramatic increases in league-wide revenues and franchise values.
+On the business front, Andrews grew corporate and broadcast partnerships to new levels, built strong platforms for the league’s special events such as the All-Star Classic and Calder Cup Finals, and oversaw dramatic increases in league-wide revenues and franchise values.

 Retirement

-On May 6, 2019, the AHL announced that Andrews would retire on June 30, 2020, following the end of the 2019–20 season; Scott Howson was elected as Andrews' successor on February 14, 2020, with Andrews set to assume the role of chairman of the board of governors on July 1, 2020.
+On May 6, 2019, the AHL announced that Andrews would retire on June 30, 2020, following the end of the 2019–20 season; Scott Howson was elected as Andrews' successor on February 14, 2020, with Andrews set to assume the role of Chairman of the Board of Governors on July 1, 2020.